Health is about more than just a number on a scale, a dress size, or how far you can walk until your knees ache.

 Have goals and write them down

-Studies have shown that those who write their goal have a much greater chance of reaching them.
+Studies have shown that those who write their goals have a much greater chance of reaching them.

 What are your health goals?
 Do you have a plan to reach them?
 Leave a comment below.